Thomas Beck (actor)

 Thomas Beck (December 29, 1909 – September 23, 1995) was an American film and stage actor during the mid to late 1930s, who first attracted attention playing juvenile leads in several Charlie Chan and Mr. Moto films.

 Early life

-Born in New York City, Beck entered college with the intention of becoming a doctor but abandoned that for engineering.
+Born in New York City, Beck entered college with the intention of becoming a doctor but abandoned that career path for engineering.